Is an Umbrella Insurance Policy Right for You?

 - Work-related actions.
 If it involves a business, you’ll need a separate policy, as umbrella coverage is only for individuals

 One of the best things about umbrella policies is that they’re usually available at a very low cost.
-While policies and premiums available vary from state to state, a $1 million umbrella policy normally has an average cost of around $1 per day.
+While policies and premiums available vary from state to state, a $1 million umbrella policy normally has an average cost of around $1 per day for the additional coverage.

 Because these policies are so inexpensive, they’re a smart investment, no matter how large or small your personal wealth is.
-Keep in mind that anyone can be sued, and a single crash involving injury or death can quickly exceed the limits of an auto policy, especially if there is a wrongful death lawsuit involved.
-Even if you have no assets to protect, a judgement from such a lawsuit can leave you paying for the rest of your life through wage garnishments.
+Keep in mind that anyone can be sued, and a single crash involving injury or death of a person can quickly exceed the limits of many auto policies, especially if there is a wrongful death lawsuit involved.
+Even if you have no assets to protect, a judgment from such a lawsuit can leave you paying for the rest of your life through wage garnishments.

 Despite their low cost, sometimes it isn’t just as simple as purchasing an umbrella policy.
-For example, if you’re a Geico customer, you’ll be expected to carry an auto policy with minimum coverage of $100,000 for property damage, and $300,000 in bodily injury coverage.
+For example, if you’re a Geico customer, you’ll be expected to carry an auto insurance policy on your vehicles with minimum coverage of $100,000 for property damage, and $300,000 in bodily injury coverage.
 You’ll also need a homeowners policy with $300,000 in liability coverage.
-Since these exceed state required limits, you’ll likely be paying more for other policies, despite the low cost of an umbrella policy.
+Since these exceed state-required limits, you’ll likely be paying more for other policies, despite the low cost of umbrella insurance coverage.

-Some insurers require that you bundle all of your policies with them before they’ll sell you an umbrella policy.
-That means you’ll have to have auto, homeowners and umbrella coverage from a single company.
+Some insurers require that you bundle all of your policies with them before they’ll sell you a personal umbrella policy.
+That means you’ll have to have auto, homeowner, and umbrella coverage from a single insurer.
 However, some companies will underwrite umbrella coverage without you being a customer with your other policies.

-We’d suggest that the higher your net wealth, the more likely you are to need the coverage afforded by an umbrella policy.
+We’d suggest that the higher your net wealth, the more likely you are to need the extra layer of protection with the coverage afforded by an umbrella policy.
 And if you do any of the following, these policies should be considered a must:

 - You have a net wealth of more than $1 million.
 You should have enough coverage to protect your assets in full.